DPP-4 Inhibitors for Type 2 Diabetes

 DPP-4 inhibitors come in pill form and are taken by mouth.
 They are used alone or in combination with other diabetes medicines.
-They are also available in combination pills.
-Some pills contain a DPP-4 inhibitor plus another type of diabetes medicine.
+They are also available in combination pills that contain a DPP-4 inhibitor and another type of diabetes medicine.
 Your dose of sitagliptin or saxagliptin (but not linagliptin) may need to be adjusted if you have kidney problems.

 DPP-4 inhibitors don’t cause low blood glucose, a condition called hypoglycemia.
 But you’re at risk for low blood glucose if you also take diabetes pills or insulin that can cause hypoglycemia.
 Low blood glucose can make you feel hungry, dizzy, nervous, shaky, or confused.
 You can learn what to eat or drink to bring your blood glucose level back up to normal.

 DPP-4 inhibitors can cause a runny nose, sore throat, headache, or diarrhea.
 They may also cause inflammation of your pancreas, skin rash, hives, swelling of your face, or trouble breathing.
 Ask your doctor which signs to watch for and what to do if those signs happen.

 How will I know which diabetes medicines are best for me?

 Talk with your doctor about your diabetes medicines.
 Ask about whether there are other medicines that can help you.
 Tell your doctor about any side effects you have from your medicines.
 Be sure to tell your doctor about your other health conditions and whether you’re pregnant or planning to become pregnant.
 Then your doctor can make the best choice of medicine for you.

 - What else can I do to keep my blood glucose levels under control?

 - How often should I have check-ups?

 - What side effects can happen with my medicines?